privacera/paig/backend/paig/README.md

 3. In a custom configuration file, the user should provide new configuration key values or override the existing configuration.

 ## How to Setup Database <a name="databsesetup"></a>
-User will have to create/update the tables in the database manually.
+PAIG Opensource supports automatic as well as manual database creation/updation.
 Please refer to Database for more details.
 [How to setup database](alembic_db/README.md)

 ## Logging <a name="logging"></a>